DGuhr/keycloak-spicedb-eventlistener/README.md

 # TODO:
-1much more. as said highly experimental, dunno where to go with this, but it's fun ;)
+much more. as said highly experimental, dunno where to go with this, but it's fun ;)

 # Done
 1) extended to (experimentally) handle "add group" events